proteusthemes/coding-rules-and-guides/README.md

 ### Menus and navigation

+We use [WordPress navigation] (https://codex.wordpress.org/Function_Reference/wp_nav_menu) with the [Bootstrap] (http://getbootstrap.com/components/#navbar) elements for collapsed mobile navbar.

+- Add <nav> element around the WordPress code for menu.
+- Add arrays for wp_nav_menu: 'theme_location' => 'main-menu', 'container' => false, 'menu_class' => 'main-navigation'.
+Change "main" with different name if there is more menus.

 ### Standard scripts/styles handles

 Follow rules from the [WP Standard Handles](https://github.com/grappler/wp-standard-handles) guide.
 See the mentioned link for: